Squeezed Quasinormal Modes from Nonlinear Gravitational Effects: Quantum mechanical description of nonlinear gravitational wave interactions

-Above we have reduced the problem to a single effective parameter $\lambda$, potentially evaluated from the source term $S(x,t)$ using Eq.~\eqref{sourD}, or another appropriate choice of projection of the source term onto the quasinormal mode basis.
-It may be helpful to consdier a simpler phenomenological model that also allows for estimating the coupling $\lambda$ independently, and in principle, can be applied to extract the coupling from observed amplitudes in rather generic scenarios.
+Above we have reduced the problem to a single effective parameter $\lambda$.
+Here we describe a phenomenological model that allows for estimating the coupling $\lambda$ from observable amplitudes in rather generic scenarios.
 To this end, we note that the amplitude $\frac{\lambda}{2}$ is determined by the fraction of energy dissipated via second harmonic generation, which numerical general relativity provides good estimates, that the amplitude of the second harmonic mode can be $\sim 10\%$ to that of the fundamental mode in some scenarios~\cite{PhysRevLett.130.081401,PhysRevLett.130.081402}.
 In fact, we can take the semi-classical limit to treat the fundamental mode in a coherent state $A_{\omega}|\alpha_\omega\rangle = \alpha_\omega|\alpha_\omega\rangle$, and approximate the interaction Hamiltonian as,

 With these approximations, also neglecting the depletion of the fundamental mode, the effective dynamics reduces to a displacement operator on the second harmonic mode, which prepares a coherent state of the second harmonic mode with the amplitude,